streamingfast/graph-node-dev/README.md

 ## The Graph Node - Development Repository

-The aim of this repository is to contain some scripts and various configurations files to effectively develop `graph-node` project with appropriate datas.
+The aim of this repository is to contain some scripts and various configurations files to effectively develop a `graph-node` project with appropriate data.

 Mainly it consists of: